BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/4ae6ba9d-d9f2-48f6-bf70-b38b9950de43)

 The source code is in the home folder.
-This is artifically vulnerable due to the **log_operation()** function.
+This is artificially vulnerable due to the **log_operation()** function.
 The larger the value in the for loop, the longer the thread will wait before setting a value. **wait_set()** sets a PENDING value, while **set()** sets an ACTIVE value.
-When sending a lower value, the **else** branch is taken and the artifical delay starts.
+When sending a lower value, the **else** branch is taken and the artificial delay starts.
 That's the race condition window and when the second value (150) should change the y variable before first thread completes.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/49071ab0-bb56-4aa0-ad09-8646af1333d3)